operator-framework/operator-sdk/website/content/en/docs/advanced-topics/scorecard/custom-tests.md

 ### Building the project

-The project makefile is to help us build the go project and test image using docker.
-An example of the [makefile][sample_makefile] script can be found in the sample test image.

-To build the project, use the `docker build` command and specify the desired name of the image in the format: `<repository_name>/<username>/<image_name>:tag`.

-Push the image to a remote repository by running the docker command:
+The SDK project makefile contains targets to build the sample custom test image.
+The current makefile is found [here][sample_makefile].
+You can use this makefile as a reference for your own custom test image makefile.

+To build the sample custom test image, run:
 ```
-docker push <repository_name>/<username>/<image_name>:tag
+make image-build-custom-scorecard-tests
 ```

 ### Running scorecard command